erri120/lotus/README.md

 To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

-#### Set the Game language to English

-Just do it.
-This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.

-Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.
+You can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) br trawz that will clean your installation.

+#### Set the Game language to English

+Wabbajack will check your game files and make sure that we have the same version.
+This also means that any other language than English will fail the installation.

+Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Start Skyrim